Affiliate disclosures examples for bloggers and media website

 Our first example is the Brew Smartly Blog affiliate disclosure.
 We chose this one first because most bloggers are Amazon Associates.
 Amazon Affiliate Program requires its affiliates to add an affiliate disclosure any time they use their affiliate links.

 As you can See.
-In a very simple line, Brew Smartly says they earn from qualifying purchases and specifies (what people actually want to know) and that is that “it comes with no extra cost for them”.
+In a very simple line, Brew Smartly says they earn from qualifying purchases and specifies (what people want to know) and that is that “it comes with no extra cost for them”.

 The disclaimer is in a smaller font BUT it is highlighted which makes it the first thing a reader would see.
-There is a link to an extensive explanation in case the reader really wants to find out how the blogger is being remunerated.
+There is a link to an extensive explanation in case the reader wants to find out how the blogger is being remunerated.

 Visible, Clear, Effective.